 Mushy Peach Pie Crust?
 Not With This 1 Trick

 1) Put sliced peaches in a bowl with sugar and a pinch of salt.
-Let it sit for 30 minutes until it looks like this.
+Let it sit for 30 minutes.

 2) Then set a strainer over a sauce pan.
 Pour the fruit into the strainer, and let it sit for about 5 minutes, with the juices running into the sauce pan.

 Pro Tip: Reduce the sugary peach sauce for later.